Generated wide-valley cottonwood and meadow river scene representing Idaho's Teton River, not an exact location photo

 Official Idaho Fish and Game bridge access in Teton County with a gravel boat ramp and day-use rules.

-Rainey Bridge / Cache Bridge corridor
+Rainey Bridge / Cache Bridge area

 Listed in Idaho Fish and Game's Upper Snake access guide and useful for longer upper-valley river days.